History of Falls Church: World War I

-For everyone, not just Falls Church, all seemed a permanent and perennial path to progress.
-But this was rudely interrupted by the outbreak, in 1914, of what became World War I. At this juncture Falls Church narrowly avoided an event which would have reshaped it forever, and changed its future completely.
+The outbreak of World War I in 1914 nearly brought a new military installation to Falls Church.
 Once again—as it had in the War of 1898—the U.S. War Department began scouting out land near Washington which to establish a training base for soldiers.
 Army officials inspected old Camp Alger, perhaps as a result of the intensive efforts of the Fairfax Herald to excite interest in the site.
 "SELECT OLD CAMP ALGER", the newspaper boomed.

 The Army felt otherwise, however, and selected instead the site which is known today as Fort Belvoir.
 That installation, with its present-day extensive military infrastructure and thousands of employees, would have meant a very different Falls Church.

 Falls Church residents, like those everywhere, experienced the difficulties of wartime living.
 They were urged to observe meatless Tuesdays and wheatless Mondays and Wednesdays—with at least one meal per day being meatless and another being wheatless.
 In support of this effort they ate an unappetizing concoction called "Victory Bread", which was wheatless bread prepared using alternative ingredients.
 Wheat was later joined by sugar and flour among the list of rationed foods.

 Nonetheless, residents were urged to give, give, and give some more—and they did.
 Several societies, such as the Village Improvement Society (today's Village Preservation and Improvement Society) led fundraising drives and Liberty Loan drives, netting surprising amounts of money.